solidi/writing/writing-ideas.md

     1. More prose, and less crispness
     1. Reviews are about value, not about averting disaster (it's happens regardless)
     1. Owning the pull request nudges
-1. The One About Blogging
-    1. Add url of the original post to the diagram
 1. In Software, When an Engineer Leaves the Team
     1. Include reasons for leaving: Money.
     1. Update comma: "and it’s a pivot for, now, this new team"